Docker-Tutorialz/nodejs-app/README.md

 ## Usage

+Ensure you have executed the application locally using the command below:

 ```bash
 $ node app.js
 ```

+After this, please check on your web browser the address `http://192.168.1.100:3000/`.
+You can able to see the message `Olá MUNDO!` in portuguese.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.